WordPress SEO Checklist – 45 Tips to Increase Traffic by 571% in 13 Months

 In the visual editor hover over your image and click on the “Edit” option.

 The first paragraph of your post and pages content in WordPress is very important!
 It is always recommended to add your focus keyword within the first paragraph if possible.
-The reason is because Google crawls content from top to bottom, and if it finds your keyword there it can help deem your article as more relevant to the topic.
+The reason is that Google crawls content from top to bottom, and if it finds your keyword there it can help deem your article as more relevant to the topic.
 The Yoast SEO plugin even has a check for this to ensure you are keeping up with this best practice.

 The old saying “Content is King” is still alive and well.
 Google and visitors love high-quality content.
 It is generally much better to publish higher-quality and longer-form content than it is to publish shorter content more frequently.
 This can vary of course.
-If you are news site, this might actually be the opposite.
+If you are a news site, this might actually be the opposite.
 But long-form content has time and time again proven to win in SERPs.
 Back in 2012, serpIQ published some statistics on the importance of content-length.
 As you can see the websites holding the top positions have a lot more content.

 And while the above graph is over 4 years old the same still applies today.
 Not much has changed when it comes to content and length.
 Neil Patel, a popular internet marketer, has a great post from 2016 on how long-form content can help boost your rankings.
-And you can probably tell that we have seen the same results here at Kinsta, otherwise we wouldn’t spend this much time publishing content this long!
+And you can probably tell that we have seen the same results here at Kinsta, otherwise, we wouldn’t spend this much time publishing content this long!

 Another advantage from long-form content is that over time you will also start ranking for not only your focus keyword but a lot of long-tail keyword variations, sometimes into the hundreds of keywords.
 And sometimes the traffic from all the long-tail variations will be more than that of your focus keyword.
 So it is really a win-win when it comes to long-form content!